Suor/battle-brothers-stdlib/README.md

 #### `breakItems(_pct)`

 Sets condition of all items on bros and in stash to specified percantage.
-I.e. `Dev.breakItems(0.5)` will set everything to the half of their condition.
+I.e. `std.Dev.breakItems(0.5)` will set everything to the half of their condition.

 #### `restoreRelations()`

 Restore relations with some noble house.
+Can be called repeatedly to restore relations with more than one noble house.

 #### `getEnemies(_name)`